Dean151/Dean-Blog/_posts/2017-07-12-aes-encryption-good-practice-with-swift.markdown

 ---
 layout: post
-title:  "AES encryption good practices with Swift"
+title:  "Avoid 6 common mistakes with AES encryption"
 date:   2017-07-12 00:09:00 +0200
-categories: Swift iOS encryption
+categories: Security Encryption
-ref: aes-good-practice-in-swift
+ref: aes-good-practice-for-ios-app
 lang: en
 published: false
 ---

 **Written for Swift 3 with Xcode 8.1**

 With libraries like [CryptoSwift][crypto-swift-github], it's easier and easier to use encryption in your code.
 But there are also some common mistakes not to fall into when using cryptography !

 The rest of this article will use CryptoSwift as an example.

 ### 1. Don't hard code your cryptographic key

 Anything you put in the code is, in a way, readable by anyone.
 It's always possible for an attacker to find something, even hidden in the compiled code of your application.

 Plus, hardcoding a key means it's the same encryption key for everyone, witch would make a very bad encryption system since the key is shipped with the app.

 One last point is randomness.
 It's primordial that a key reflect entropy.
 It need to be anything.
 The next byte of a key need to be able anything, and there is no less entropic than an UTF8 string used as a key.

 Solution ?\\
-You need to **generate** a key everytime you need one, and store it locally in a safe place.
+You need to **generate** a key every time you need one, and store it locally in a safe place.

 You can generate a AES256 key this way :